Plan your visit

 Sat nav POI file: If you have a satellite navigation system that can accept POI files, please see our POI page for a download link and instructions.

 A network of trails stemming from the Speyside Way footpath, links the Nature Centre with the villages of Boat of Garten and Nethybridge.

 Information for dog owners

-Between April 1 and August 15 you must keep dogs on a lead to protect ground-nesting birds, including capercaillie.
+Between April 1 and August 15 you must keep dogs on a lead to protect ground-nesting birds, including capercaillie in the forest and dotterel on the high tops.
 Please keep dogs away from the loch during spring and summer, as it contains breeding birds.
 Dogs are not permitted at the Nature Centre, except assistance dogs.

 Group booking information

 We welcome pre-booked group visits to the Nature Centre and will happily provide a video presentation and wildlife interpretation to suit your group.

 Schools booking information

 The Nature Centre is a great place for children and young people to learn about wildlife and pre-school, school and college visits are welcome.
 Our Community Education Officer can plan and deliver Curriculum for Excellence linked activities to suit your class’s requirements.
 All visits are risk assessed.
 Charges are £2 per child, accompanying adults are free.